This post is also available in: French

-If you are looking for a break from sightseeing in Athens, fear not -there are plenty of gorgeous Greek islands close to the capital that make for the perfect island getaways.
+If you are looking for a break from sightseeing in Athens, Greece, fear not – there are plenty of gorgeous Greek islands close to the capital that make for the perfect island getaways.
 Not only is it convenient to get to, but each island offers a range of interesting things to do and see.
 Here are the best Greek islands to visit near Athens:

 From the port of Piraeus, it takes around 1 hour and 30 minutes by speedboat or 2 hours by ferry to get to the charming island of Hydra.
 What sets this island apart from the rest is that there are no motor vehicles on the island so all forms of transport must be done by boat, foot or donkey.
 Visitors will find plenty to keep themselves occupied; they can walk around the island admiring the elegant stone mansions, relax on beautiful crystal-water beaches, climb up to the bastions and explore the delightful fishing town of Kaminia.